 Narrow Table Format: Log all tag values into 3 fields, Tag Name, Value, and Timetamp.
 This type is more difficult to query directly and is not supported by trend history.

 We use the default Logging Type of Continuous at a 1 second rate in this example.

 Select the Tags Tab.

 Select the Add Field button.

 Select your Network Node in the Browse Tags window.
 Then use the Tags Tree to select the Ramp.Value.
-Say OK.